Economic dangers from Russia's invasion ripple across globe | Business

 The sanctions quickly caused damage.
 The Russian ruble plunged to a record low Monday.
 Depositors lined up at ATMs to try to withdraw their money from the embattled banking system.
 Cut off from Google Pay and Apple Pay, Russians were stuck at ticket booths at Metro rail lines.

-The Institute of International Finance foresees the Russian economy enduring a double-digit contraction this year, worse even than its 7.8% drop in the Great Recession year of 2009.
-Oxford Economics said evidence from wars ranging from the 1980-1988 Iran-Iraq war to the 1999 NATO bombing campaign against Serbia suggests that a staggering collapse of the Ukrainian economy of 50% to 60% is possible.
+The Institute of International Finance foresees the Russian economy enduring a double-digit contraction this year, worse even than its 7.8 per cent drop in the Great Recession year of 2009.
+Oxford Economics said evidence from wars ranging from the 1980-1988 Iran-Iraq war to the 1999 NATO bombing campaign against Serbia suggests that a staggering collapse of the Ukrainian economy of 50 per cent to 60 per cent is possible.

-HARD TIMES FOR EUROPE With its dependence on energy from Russia, Europe's economy is now especially at risk.
-Natural gas prices shot up 20% after the war started, on top of earlier increases, and now are roughly six times what they were at the start of 2021.
+With its dependence on energy from Russia, Europe's economy is now especially at risk.
+Natural gas prices shot up 20 per cent after the war started, on top of earlier increases, and now are roughly six times what they were at the start of 2021.
 The gas price shock is feeding higher inflation and swelling utility bills.
 The result is that households have less money to spend, and hopes for a surge in consumer spending resulting from fewer pandemic restrictions and COVID-19 cases have diminished.

-Escalating gas prices have caused what economists call "demand destruction" among industrial enterprises, like fertilizer makers, that use a lot of gas and have now slashed production.
+Escalating gas prices have caused what economists call “demand destruction” among industrial enterprises, like fertilizer makers, that use a lot of gas and have now slashed production.
 Farmers are paying more to run machinery and buy fertilizer.
-Germany's economy, which sagged by 0.7% in the fourth quarter of 2021, would face a technical recession if it shrank again in the first three months of 2022.
+Germany's economy, which sagged by 0.7 per cent in the fourth quarter of 2021, would face a technical recession if it shrank again in the first three months of 2022.
 The economic downdraft could be offset by an increase in German defense spending.
-In response to the Russian invasion, Chancellor Olaf Scholz has said the government would commit 100 billion euros ($111 billion) to a special fund for its armed forces and raise defense spending above 2% of GDP.
+In response to the Russian invasion, Chancellor Olaf Scholz has said the government would commit 100 billion euros (USD 111 billion) to a special fund for its armed forces and raise defense spending above 2 per cent of GDP.

-"The drag from higher prices and the negative confidence affect may lower real GDP growth in the eurozone from 4.3% to 3.7% for 2022," said Holger Schmieding, chief economist at Berenberg bank.
+“The drag from higher prices and the negative confidence affect may lower real GDP growth in the eurozone from 4.3 per cent to 3.7 per cent for 2022,” said Holger Schmieding, chief economist at Berenberg bank.

-NO SUPPLY CHAIN RELIEF The world's unexpectedly robust recovery from the pandemic recession left companies scrambling to find enough raw materials and components to produce goods to meet surging customer demand.
+The world's unexpectedly robust recovery from the pandemic recession left companies scrambling to find enough raw materials and components to produce goods to meet surging customer demand.
 Overwhelmed factories, ports and freight yards have meant shortages, shipping delays and higher prices.
 Disruptions to Russian and Ukrainian industries could delay any return to normal conditions.
-Mark Zandi, chief economist at Moody's Analytics, noted that Russia and Ukraine together produce 70% of the world's neon, critical in the making of semiconductors.
+Mark Zandi, chief economist at Moody's Analytics, noted that Russia and Ukraine together produce 70 per cent of the world's neon, critical in the making of semiconductors.
 That is especially worrisome because the world, and automakers in particular, are already enduring a shortage of computer chips.
-When Russia seized Crimea from Ukraine eight years ago, neon prices shot up 600%, though Zandi notes that chipmakers have since stockpiled neon and sought alternatives to Russian supplies.
-Russia and Ukraine together supply 13% of the world's titanium, which is used to make passenger jets and 30% of the palladium, which goes into cars, cellphones and dental fillings, Zandi said.
+When Russia seized Crimea from Ukraine eight years ago, neon prices shot up 600 per cent, though Zandi notes that chipmakers have since stockpiled neon and sought alternatives to Russian supplies.
+Russia and Ukraine together supply 13 per cent of the world's titanium, which is used to make passenger jets and 30 per cent of the palladium, which goes into cars, cellphones and dental fillings, Zandi said.
 Russia also is a major producer of nickel, used to produce electric car batteries and steel.

-"It's impossible for supply chains to catch up,'' said Vanessa Miller, a partner at Foley & Lardner LLP who specializes in supply chains.
-TROUBLE IN THE NEIGHBORHOOD The conflict and sanctions will also do damage to Russia's neighbors in Central Asia.
+“It's impossible for supply chains to catch up,'' said Vanessa Miller, a partner at Foley & Lardner LLP who specializes in supply chains.
+The conflict and sanctions will also do damage to Russia's neighbours in Central Asia.
 As its own workforce has aged, Russia has turned to younger migrant workers from such countries such as Uzbekistan and Tajikistan.
 Those workers' families have come to rely on the money they send home — remittances.

-Even at the height of COVID-19 in 2020, remittances from Russia to Uzbekistan topped $3.9 billion and to Kyrgyzstan $2 billion, according to the Russian central bank.
+Even at the height of COVID-19 in 2020, remittances from Russia to Uzbekistan topped USD 3.9 billion and to Kyrgyzstan USD 2 billion, according to the Russian central bank.

-A STRAIN ON FOOD SUPPLIES Ukraine and Russia account for 30% of the world's exports of wheat, 19% of corn and 80% of sunflower oil, which is used in food processing.
+Ukraine and Russia account for 30 per cent of the world's exports of wheat, 19 per cent of corn and 80 per cent of sunflower oil, which is used in food processing.
 Much of the Russian and Ukrainian bounty goes to poor, unstable countries like Yemen and Libya.

-In January, U.S. consumer prices rose 7.5% from a year earlier, the biggest such jump since 1982.
-In Europe, figures out Wednesday are likely to show that inflation accelerated to 6% last month from 5.1% in January for the 19 countries that use the euro currency.
+In January, US consumer prices rose 7.5 per cent from a year earlier, the biggest such jump since 1982.
+In Europe, figures out Wednesday show inflation accelerated to a record 5.8 per cent last month compared with a year earlier for the 19 countries that use the euro currency.

-Now, the fighting and sanctions that have disrupted Russia trade with the global economy threaten to send prices ever higher, especially for energy: Russia and Ukraine, Zandi said, together produce 12% of the world's oil and 17% of its natural gas.
+Now, the fighting and sanctions that have disrupted Russia trade with the global economy threaten to send prices ever higher, especially for energy: Russia and Ukraine, Zandi said, together produce 12 per cent of the world's oil and 17 per cent of its natural gas.

 To combat inflation, the Fed is set to begin raising interest rates when it meets in two weeks, reversing the ultra-low-rate policies it adopted in 2020 to help rescue the economy from the pandemic recession.
 Likewise, the European Central Bank is gradually withdrawing its pandemic stimulus efforts.